mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

         test_loss = 0
         correct_guesses = 0

-We'll begin the testing function by intializing the variables for the loss and total correct guesses.
+We'll begin the testing function by initializing the variables for the loss and total correct guesses.
 We'll be changing these throughout the function

         with torch.no_grad():
             for images, labels in test_loader:

-We will now create a for loop that gets the images and labels from the testing dateloader.
-The images and labels will be in batches of 1000 as we set during the intialization.  **with torch.no_grad():** is a wrapper that will temporarily see all requires_grade flags (which we talked about earlier) to False.
+We will now create a for loop that gets the images and labels from the testing dataloader.
+The images and labels will be in batches of 1000 as we set during the initialization.  **with torch.no_grad():** is a wrapper that will temporarily see all requires_grade flags (which we talked about earlier) to False.
 As we will not be computing gradients in our testing function, this will help speed it up and reduce memory usage.
-In general, use **with torch.no_grad():** when you don't need to compute gradients or backpropogate.
+In general, use **with torch.no_grad():** when you don't need to compute gradients or backpropagate.
 This will almost always be used in testing functions.

     output = neural_net(images)